Schedule a Workspace to Run with FME Flow Automations

 Since the Trigger has already been added to the canvas, double-click on it to modify the details.

-In the Trigger Details dialog, click the drop-down to expand the trigger options, select FME Flow Schedule (Initiated) (FME 2022.2 or older: FME Server Schedule (Initiated)).
+In the Trigger Details dialog, click the drop-down to expand the trigger options, select FME Flow Schedule (Initiated).
 After selecting a trigger type, more options will appear.

 For this schedule, we want it to run once daily at the same time.
 Set up the Schedule Details as follows: